haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 This is a basic implementation of archive files whose types are not fully understood.
 It simply is a container for their binary data.

 ### [`EventFile`](Archive/EventFile.cs)
 This is an implementation of the event files found in `evt.bin`.
-These file are mostly composed of pointers and Shift-JIS encoded strings.
+These files are mostly composed of pointers and Shift-JIS encoded strings.
 While it's designed to represent event files, the `EventFile` class can also be used to represent special string files.
 In addition to the properties it inherits from `FileInArchive`, `EventFile`s contain the following properties: